tonethar/IGME-230-GDD-Master/notes/http-protocol-demo.md

 ## II.
 Try this on the Command Line

-**Important** - You will need the telnet command line application to do the following, which as no longer installed by deafult on Macs and PCs:
+**Important** - You will need the telnet command line application to do the following, which as no longer installed by default on Macs and PCs:
 - For a Mac, you can follow the instructions here to download and install it (this takes about 5 minutes): https://www.linkedin.com/pulse/how-install-telnet-mac-os-high-sierra-claudio-heidel/
 - Here are the instructions to install TelnetClient on a PC: https://www.technipages.com/windows-10-enable-telnet